akuklev/akuklev.github.io/prototypes.md

 making the type of ℕ-models into a ∞-precategory (Segal type), which turns out to be a ∞-category (Complete Segal type) as it is well-known that the equivalences `(≃)<ℕᴿ>` of ℕ-models correspond to their isomorphisms.

+Categories of models also carry a weak model structure.
+Models of lax algebraic theories and dependently sorted algebraic theories can also have directed higher structure, and in general form weak ω-categories.

+# Pursuing stacks

+As we have seen above, not only inductive shapes have the notion of extenders and selectors (i.e. are weak model categories); universes do as well.
+It is not hard to see that it also applies to universes of fibered types, universes of type families (“presheaf universes”), and universes of fibered type families.
+Conjecturally, it also applies to sheaf universes.

+As we have seen above, it also applies to universes of models for any given algebraic theory, including infinitary algebraic theories with dependent sorts and their generalized form as long their sort algebras are stratified.
+In fact, in all of these cases, the categories `𝒱` are also equipped with proarrows (“multivalued morphisms”) `sᵈ t` for each `s t : 𝒱`.

+So far we have only considered dependent type formers valued in ordinary types, and type families (valued in universes as categories), but it should be possible to introduce broader dependent type formers in shape universes `$𝒰` using an approach modelled after “Type Theory for Synthetic ∞-categories” by E. Riehl and M. Shulman.

+As universes of lax or dependently sorted algebraic theories carry non-invertible higher morphisms, ultimately we shall be pursuing stacks.